intel/neural-compressor/examples/mxnet/object_detection/README.md

 Step-by-Step
 ============

-This document is used to list steps of reproducing MXNet SSD-Mobilenet1.0/SSD-ResNet50_v1 with COCO dataset iLiT tuning zoo result.
+This document describes the step-by-step instructions for reproducing MXNet SSD-ResNet50_v1/SSD-Mobilenet 1.0 tuning results with iLiT.

 # Prerequisite
 ### 1. Installation

   ```Shell